jrgilman/csci489/README.md

 ## Completed phases: `1` `2` `3` `4` `FINISHED`

+### This program is able to execute all requirements put forth for the mini-lang.
+All grammars provided have been implemented.

 ## How to execute:

 ### Simplest way to execute the program is by running it in the top level directory of the project, it will automatically look for python3 if you have it installed: